Eurammon: International Congress of Refrigeration

 In 2011, Eurammon was an official partner of the 23rd International Congress of Refrigeration (ICR), which took place from 21 to 26 August 2011 in the Czech capital, Prague.
 The theme of the event was “Refrigeration for Sustainable Development”, and it was organised by the International Institute of Refrigeration (IIR).
 Visitors were invited to find out about the sustainable side of refrigeration and air-conditioning technology using natural refrigerants.

 Executive Board

 A new executive board is elected every two years.
-It is currently composed of the following five members:
+It is currently composed of the following six members: